New Balance FuelCell Rebel v4 Running Shoe Review

 Lateral Stability

-1. Recommended in 1 article:
+1. Recommended in:

 2. Running Shoes

 The New Balance FuelCell Rebel v4 brings some serious updates to an already well-loved running shoe.
 A wide base underfoot and a relatively low stack provide amazing stability, while the lightweight design keeps things nimble—though not quite race-day fast.
 Now featuring a PEBA-EVA blend midsole, the shoe offers some responsiveness, but it's really ideal for daily training, from easy miles to moderately paced runs.
-The upper strikes a balance between breathability and structure, making this a comfortable and reliable option for daily training.
+The upper strikes a balance between breathability and structure, making the Rebel v4 a comfortable and reliable option for daily training.

 Our Verdict